mulle-core/.github/profile/README.md

 # mulle-core

-The mulle-core library collection is written for C11.

 *mulle-core* provides functionality that is outside of the C standard libraries.
 These libraries are not strictly concerned with concurrency like mulle-concurrent is, but may use features of mulle-concurrent.
 So *mulle-core* is a grabbag of libraries, that